eggheads/eggdrop/doc/sphinx_source/using/autoscripts.rst

 Autoscripts usage
 -----------------
-To view available autoscript commands, type ``.script`` on the partyline.
+To view available autoscript commands, type ``.autoscript`` on the partyline.
+This will open up a special Eggdrop console that doesn't require you to prefix commands with a '.' .
 The following sub-commands are available for use with script:

 remote
 ^^^^^^